-In the following sections, we present for each benchmark object the best $\mathcal{T}^{h}$ solution obtained from the adaptive mesh method with the PST coefficients arranged as a $3 \times 3$ matrix in each case.
+In the following sections, we present for each benchmark {geometry} the solution obtained with the {smallest ${\mathcal E}$ from the adaptive mesh method} with the PST coefficients arranged as a $3 \times 3$ matrix in each case.
 Note that the solutions are restricted to a mesh with a maximum of $25\,000$ surface triangles, the only exception being the key object that the mesh can contain up to $40\,000$ surface triangles.
 We believe that at least the first four significant figures in our benchmark tensor characterisations are accurate.